jonchang/fishtreeoflife.org/about.md

 Please cite this publication if you use any phylogenetic products derived from this website, including taxonomic resources and fossil calibration constraints.
 We have also [released a set of enhanced ATA trees]({% link downloads/index.md %}); the details on how these ATA distributions differ are detailed in [Rabosky et al. 2018 update]({% link rabosky-et-al-2018-update.md %}).
 [The original set of ATA phylogenies are available via Dryad](https://doi.org/10.5061/dryad.fc71cp4).

 We also offer an R package that provides programmatic access to the data products on this website, [`fishtree`](https://cran.r-project.org/package=fishtree), and can browse [web documentation for `fishtree` here]({% link fishtree/index.html %}).
-If you use the R package, the citation for the R package and web API is:
+If you use the R package or web API, please additionally cite:

 <p markdown="0">
 Jonathan Chang, Daniel L. Rabosky, Stephen A. Smith, Michael E. Alfaro (2019).
 An R package and online resource for macroevolutionary studies using the ray‐finned fish tree of life. <em>Methods in Ecology and Evolution</em>, 10: 1118&ndash;1124 doi:<a href="https://doi.org/10.1111/2041-210X.13182">10.1111/2041-210x.13182</a>